yardenas/talks/06-JUL-2024/slides.md

 <!--
+- Start by explaining the illustrations.
+Use the island example.
 - Two key ingredients: uncertainty quantification + improving policies within what is known to be the safe set.
 - Uncertainty quantification: we don't know how the environment behaves => must learn it => must "know what we don't know" aka (epistemic) uncertainty quantification